javaee/javamail/README.md

 # <a name="Latest_News"></a>Latest News

+## July 17, 2017 - JavaMail 1.6.0 Final Release ##

+The 1.6.0 release contains API improvements, bug fixes, and enhancements, including the following significant changes:

+- Use of Java generics in most APIs
+- Support for internationalized email addresses (RFC 6530/6531/6532)
+- Support for SMTP CHUNKING (RFC 3030)
+- Support for connecting through web proxy servers

 ## April 28, 2017 - JavaMail moves to GitHub! ##

 Welcome to the new home of the JavaMail API project on GitHub!